DataBassGit/AgentForge/README.md

 # BabyBoogaAGI
-BabyBoogaAGI is an AI-powered task automation system that generates, prioritizes, and executes tasks based on a given objective.
-It uses Pinecone, SentenceTransformer, and the Oobabooga API for text generation to accomplish its tasks.
+BabyBoogaAGI is an advanced AI-driven task automation system designed for generating, prioritizing, and executing tasks based on a specified objective.
+Utilizing state-of-the-art technologies such as ChromaDB, SentenceTransformer, and the OpenAI API for text generation, BabyBoogaAGI aims to deliver efficient and reliable task management solutions.

+The primary goal of this project is to establish a user-friendly, low-code/no-code framework that empowers users to rapidly iterate on cognitive architectures.
+Simultaneously, the framework is designed to accommodate developers with a seamless integration process for incorporating new logic modules as the AI landscape continues to evolve.
+By fostering a collaborative and accessible environment, BabyBoogaAGI seeks to contribute to the advancement of AI research and development across various domains.

 ## Installation
 1. Clone the repository: